pixiedust18/prometheus/README.md

 <h1 align="center">Prometheus</h1>

-This is the official github repository for [Prometheus: Inducing Fine-grained Evaluation Capability in Language Models](https://arxiv.org/abs/2310.08491).
+This code is derived from the official github repository for [Prometheus: Inducing Fine-grained Evaluation Capability in Language Models](https://arxiv.org/abs/2310.08491).

 Prometheus is an evaluator LM that is open-source, offers reproducible evaluation, and inexpensive to use.
 Specifically designed for fine-grained evaluation on a customized score rubric, Prometheus is a good alternative for human evaluation and GPT-4 evaluation.